 Covered in shaggy fur from tail to nose, the famous Catalan Sheepdog (or Gos d’atura català) is yet another easily recognizable breed.
 This Spanish dog comes from Catalonia, a community in the north-east region of Spain.
 Think Barcelona.

-A unique trait of this dog is that they tend to molt in two stages: first the front half of their body and then the rear half.
+A unique trait of this dog is that they tend to molt in two stages.
+First, shedding the front half of their body and then the rear half.
 The result is that towards the end of the first stage, you’ve got a dog that looks like he forgot to shed half its fur!

 Catalan Sheepdog Temperament

-As a sheepdog must be, this Spanish dog breed is inherently courageous.
-They are ready to protect and defend their owners should the need arise.
+As a sheepdog must be, this Spanish dog breed is inherently courageous and confident.
+They’re ready to protect and defend their owners should the situation call for it.
 I mean, they were pretty much bred to do this job with flocks of sheep.

-As you’ll see with quite a few of dogs with a heritage of working with livestock, Catalans can be suspicious of strangers.
-After all, how can they know that the person they just met isn’t trying to steal some of their owner’s sheep?
+As you’ll see with quite a few of dogs with a heritage of working with livestock, Catalans will be wary and suspicious of strangers.
+After all, how can they know that the person they just met isn’t trying to steal a sheep or two?

 One noteworthy aspect of this dog is their intelligence and ability to perform in agility races and other dog-sports.
 In general, they have high amounts of energy and are always glad to have ways to expend it with their owners.